Azure/batch-shipyard/docs/00-introduction.md

 resources consumed.

-Azure Batch can handle workloads on any point of the parallel and distributed processing scale, from embarassingly parallel workloads all the way to tightly-coupled message passing codes such as MPI jobs on Infiniband/RDMA.
+Azure Batch can handle workloads on any point of the parallel and distributed processing spectrum, from embarassingly parallel workloads all the way to tightly-coupled message passing codes such as MPI jobs on Infiniband/RDMA.

 ### Concepts